Mike Aldrete: Playing career

 Aldrete's best season was 1987 when he hit .325 with 51 runs batted in (RBI), 50 runs, 116 hits and 18 doubles, all career-highs.

 Aldrete's teams made the playoffs twice.
 The Giants reached the 1987 National League Championship Series and he was a member of the 1996 World Series champion Yankees as they beat the Atlanta Braves.

 In 930 games over 10 seasons, Aldrete posted a .263 batting average (565-for-2147) with 277 runs, 41 home runs, 271 RBI and 314 bases on balls.
 Defensively, he recorded a .993 fielding percentage playing primarily at first base and all three outfield positions.

+Coaching career

 Since 2001, Aldrete has maintained a role in professional baseball as a coach.
 After three years in the minors in the Arizona Diamondbacks chain, he has been a first base coach for the Seattle Mariners (2004) and served as the hitting coach for the Diamondbacks (2005–06).
-Aldrete served as assistant hitting coach for the St. Louis Cardinals since 2008 and was the bench coach for the Cardinals until leaving for the Oakland Athletics on October 27, 2014.
+Aldrete served as assistant hitting coach for the St. Louis Cardinals since 2008 and was the bench coach for the Cardinals through the 2014 season.

+Following the 2015 season, Aldrete became the Athletics' first base coach.
+On November 28, 2022, Aldrete was named Oakland's first base coach for the 2023 season.